vsfarrar/seismic_wg1p6/README.md

 	`setwd <- c("~/Documents/your-folder/subfolder/")`

 3. Then choose your dataset as `dat`.
 This will be the file name of your dataset, which should end in .csv.
 Please include the command `na.strings = c("","NA"))` which ensures blank cells will be entered as NA.
+Please name this dataset `dat`, as it will be referenced by other scripts by this name.

 	`dat <- read.csv("YOUR-DATASET-NAME.csv",
                 na.strings=c("","NA"))`

 4. Once these are entered correctly, select all the code in the `seismic_setup.R` script and press Run.
 (Command + Enter on Mac).
-This may take a few minutes, but it should output all files in your named folder.
-This script will also install any package dependencies you do not already have installed.
+This may take a few minutes, but it should output all files in your named folder. **Note:** This script will also install any package dependencies you do not already have installed.

 # Results Returned